thewhitetulip/build-app-with-python-antitextbook/README.md

 ## Installation

 1. Linux and Mac: Use a package manager to install the python3 package.
 1. Windows: Download the `.msi` or `.exe` file from https://python.org, run the installer, click on Next Next until it finishes.
 1. Android:	Install `termux` (https://termux.com/help.html) & run `apt-get install python3` to install python inside it.
+1. iOS: Python3 for iOS (not free).

 ## Background
-This tutorial is the culmination of the Python trainings I have given in the past.
-When I was taking the, I wanted the participants to refer to a tutorial which would be light weight yet effective, one which would explain concepts by example and still not overwhelm the reader who is new to Python (but not to programming).
+This tutorial is the culmination of the various Python trainings I have given in the past.
+There was a lack of a guide which taught programming by building tools without overwhelming the readers, thus, this project got started.

-Of course, there are many many tutorials, I was asked on Reddit, so why a new one?
-It is because this is the tutorial I wished I had when I was learning Python, so I wouldn't have had to read the documentation ten times!
+They say that write the book you wish existed in the world.
+This is a book which I wished existed when I was learning the language.

 Please note that I don't profess to be a God at anything, but I do feel that good things happen when a group comes together for one goal.